AshokNaidu-Code/terraform-iac-framework/README.md

 `drift-detection.yml`: Runs drift checks on a schedule and reports via GitHub issues.

 ## Contributing
-1.Fork the repository

-2.Create a feature branch (git checkout -b feature/xyz)

-3.Commit your changes and push (git push origin feature/xyz)

-4.Open a pull request against main

-5.Ensure all GitHub Actions pass before requesting review
+Please fork the repo, create feature branches, commit your changes, and open pull requests against `main`.
+Ensure all CI checks pass before requesting reviews.

-# License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.